-Trump’s Twitter account temporarily disappeared
+Trump’s Twitter account temporarily deactivated due to employee error

 Qualcomm sues Apple, alleging it shared chip code with Intel